amirhosssein0/Kubernetes/9/README.md

 In this case, the user accesses a Pod through a LoadBalancer, and then the Pod communicates with the external service.

-In this case our external service is EspaceX API!!
+In this case our external service is spaceX API!!

 1)
     kubectl apply -f spacex-app-deployment.yaml -f spacex-app-svc.yaml